Berries in the garden

 Honeyberries or haskaps are the blue, elongated fruit from a particular species of honeysuckle, Lonicera caerulea.
 The species grows wild in Russia and parts of Canada, but fruit quality is higher in the cultivars.
 Though little work had gone into developing cultivars in North America until a few years ago, Russians have been doing it for decades.

 Similar in taste and use to blueberries, honeyberries are far far easier to grow.
 The plants are hardy — the main development of the plant is happening at the University of Saskatchewan — with blossoms able to withstand temperatures as low as –7 degrees.
 They like soil on the alkaline side, like most of the ornamentals we tend to grow, and full sun for at least four to six hours per day.
 Fruit is ready in June.

 Plant at least two varieties because honeyberries need to cross-pollinate.
 At this point, the cultivars seem to be miraculously pest- and disease-free.

 Currants and gooseberries

 Currants and gooseberries in their fresh form are making a comeback as dessert garnishes at fancy urban restaurants in North America after decades of the shrubs being banished as carriers of white pine blister rust.
 Though the fruits look quite different, both currants and gooseberry plants belong to the genus Ribes and have similar growing requirements.

-Some species of ribes are native to Canadian forests, and those are very hardy.
+Some species of ribes are native to Canadian forests, and those are very hardy berries for the garden.
 European cultivars are also available, but may not have as much success in colder areas.